hopeliz/auto-cert/README.md

 4. When a copy is made of the course, you will need to delete and recreate the certificate item.

 ## Built with
+1. HTML
+2. CSS
+3. JavaScript
-1. Komodo Edit
+4. Komodo Edit
-2. Adobe Photoshop
+5. Adobe Photoshop

 ## Credits
 Automated Certificate Creator was created by Hope E. Moore and Federica Incerti in December 2016.